firwar/ethdenver2022/README.md

 # Solution

-Lock and swap is a decentralized version of OfferUp where the sellers and buyers must go through a series of steps facilitated by smart contracts
+ExchangeIt is a decentralized version of OfferUp where the sellers and buyers must go through a series of steps facilitated by smart contracts

 The overall steps are: